 4th Circuit Court Ruling Keeps Trump’s Travel Ban On Hold

 A 13-judge panel of the court heard arguments over the ban earlier this month.
+In Thursday's decision, the chief judge writes that the travel ban "drips with religious intolerance, animus, and discrimination."

 The judges ruled 10-3 on Thursday to "affirm in substantial part" the earlier decisions that have kept the controversial ban from going into effect.